It’s a pretty common happening.

-Depending on the diagnosis, some foods may be off the menu (such as fat with pancreatitis or rich protein with renal disease), but if your pet is starving themselves, then the scales may tip in favor of a compromise.
+Depending on the diagnosis, some foods may be off the menu (such as fat with pancreatitis or a rich protein with renal disease), but if your cat is starving, then the scales may tip in favor of a compromise.

 Why Your Sick Pet Isn’t Eating

-Let’s say your dog was unwell and spent several days hospitalized at the vet.
-They’re now well enough to come home but refuse to eat.
+Let’s say your dog or cat was unwell and spent several days hospitalized at the vet.
+They’re now well enough to come home —but your dog or cat refuses to eat.
 Why might this be?

 - To overcome food aversion, try offering a new food the pet hasn’t eaten before.
-This food doesn’t have any “bad memories,” so the cat or dog is more likely to eat.
+This food doesn’t have any “bad memories,” so your pet is more likely to eat.

-- Also try a different feeding bowl, perhaps placed in a different location — again, to break the link with feeling unwell.
+- Try a different feeding bowl, perhaps placed in a different location — again, to break the link with feeling unwell.

 - Let the vet know your fur-friend is still not eating.
 It may be a case of prescribing anti-nausea drugs or pain relief to help turn things around

 Sometimes a sick pet simply doesn’t feel like eating.

 However, they would benefit from eating — it provides the raw materials to strengthen the immune system and for tissue repair.

 - Other tips and tricks include warming the food or adding scrumptious flavorings such as a bit of fish gravy, parmesan cheese or a sprinkling of garlic oil (use small quantities only, because large quantities can be harmful).

 If despite all this, your pet still rejects meals, it’s important to let the vet know.
 They have tricks up their sleeve, including: